HextaStudio/HextaUI/cli/README.md

 ## Resource

-- Check out [this](https://github.com/firstcontributions/first-contributions) awesome contribution guide for you First Contribution. | [click here](https://github.com/firstcontributions/first-contributions)
+- Check out [this](https://github.com/firstcontributions/first-contributions) awesome contribution guide for your First Contribution. | [click here](https://github.com/firstcontributions/first-contributions)

 Like it?
 Star the repo ⭐